-Roughly speaking, the voters don’t do that badly of a job, but even an excellent subjective analysis won’t be enough if you’re betting college basketball with the intent of making inroads.
-Bets can be won or lost by a few points, so bettors need to know with better certainty where schools really stack up based on more accurate analytics and stats.
+Overall, the voters do not do a poor job, but following subjective analysis won’t be enough if you are betting on college basketball with the intent of making a profit.
+Wagers can be won or lost by a few points, so bettors need to know with better certainty where schools really stack up based on more accurate analytics and stats.

 College basketball rankings won’t help you beat the sportsbook because the house always finds some way to win.
 Do not underestimate the oddsmakers who made the ranked team an underdog because they are ranked No. 40.
-At the same time, a ranked road team can be a good underdog bet if they’re playing at an overrated unranked school.
-In any case, make sure to do your homework beyong the polls before laying down your money.
+At the same time, a ranked road team can also be a good underdog bet if they are playing an overrated unranked school with a big name.
+In any case, make sure you do your homework beyond the polls before laying down your money at the sportsbook.